Dhivehi Premier League

-Dhivehi Premier League is a Maldivian men's professional football league.
+The Dhivehi Premier League, known as the Dhiraagu Dhivehi Premier League for sponsorship reasons, is a Maldivian men's professional football league.
 At the top of the Maldives football league system, it is the country's primary football competition.
-Contested by 10 clubs, it operates on a system of promotion and relegation with Second Division Football Tournament.
+Contested by 10 clubs, it operates on a system of promotion and relegation with the Second Division Football Tournament.

-Teams are playing 14 matches each (playing each team in the league twice) totalling 56 matches in the season.
-The competition formed as the Dhivehi Premier League succeeded the Dhivehi League.
-From 2018 onward 10 teams compete in Dhivehi Premier League.
+The Dhivehi Premier League succeeded the Dhivehi League.
+Currently all ten teams are based at the National Football Stadium.